 Sharon Regional is Here to Support You

-Our team is dedicated to providing support to women in Mercer, Lawrence and surrounding counties, through:
+Our team is dedicated to providing support to patients by:

-- Providing information to women who face further breast diagnostic tests and/or those with a diagnosis of breast cancer who need surgery, chemotherapy, or radiation
+- Providing information to patients who face further breast diagnostic tests and/or those with a diagnosis of breast cancer who need surgery, chemotherapy, or radiation

 - Education and support as needed to post-biopsy patients